This is a complete guide to lunges vs. squats.

 Alright, time for some lunge action.

-Start off with your own body weight and gradually move up from there.
+Start with your own body weight and gradually move up from there.

-- Stand up straight with feet placed at shoulder width
+- Stand up straight with your feet placed at shoulder-width apart.

 Note #2: If you are more advanced, throw some deadlifts into this workout to finish it off.